Nikon D5 vs Sony A5100

 Studio photographers will appreciate that the Nikon D5 (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the D5 followed on from the Nikon D4S.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5 and the Sony A5100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.